25+ COVID-19 Resources for Families in Pinellas County

 Services by Family Resources

 • Family Counseling: We offer free and affordable counseling for families and individuals.
 Our sessions are open for youth ages 6-17.
 We are currently taking appointments and conducting sessions via video call.
-For more information contact us at info@family-resources.org.
+For more information contact us at [email protected].

 • SafeConnections Resource Center: We provide an extensive amount of resources for the local community, including a clothing closet, laundry facilities, computer access, and referrals to other services.
 In light of the current situation surrounding the spread of the COVID-19, and our efforts to keep our staff and our clients safe, the SafeConnections Resource center access will be by appointment until further notice.
 Please call the numbers below to schedule a time or for more information about the services available at the center.